NUSTM/DALM/README.md

 ## Acknowledgements

-- Some code are based on the codes of [DAGA](https://aclanthology.org/2020.emnlp-main.488/), many thanks!
+- Some code in LSTM-based language modeling are based on the codes of [DAGA](https://aclanthology.org/2020.emnlp-main.488/), many thanks!